lukasbestle/projectr/README.md

 	├── <project files>
 	data     # Never directly accessible by user agents and never overwritten └── <persistent non-VCS application data and configuration>

+This is useful for projects that aren't using version control.
+You can still use domain linking with these though.

 ### Deployment setup